truchas/truchas/src/2d-truchas/README.md

 and command-line diagnostics are handled by the common driver; the selected simulation owns interpretation of the JSON input and the simulation lifecycle.

-Simulation time control is specified in the `sim-control` sublist.
-The `output-times` value is a sublist with a `times` array and an optional `subintervals` integer array.
+The root-level `initial-time`, `output-times`, and optional `final-time` define the simulation schedule.  `output-times` is a sublist with a `times` array and an optional
+`subintervals` integer array.
 Each entry in `subintervals` divides the interval to the next entry in `times`; output is written at the resulting endpoints.
 Its length is one less than the length of `times`.
 If it is